Gattocrucco/lsqfitgp/docs/copula.rst

 ..
 You should have received a copy of the GNU General Public License
 .. along with lsqfitgp.
 If not, see <http://www.gnu.org/licenses/>.

-.. currentmodule:: lsqfitgp.copula
+.. module:: lsqfitgp.copula

-Copula factories
+Gaussian copulas
 ================

+..
+TODO write some introduction.

 .. autoclass:: CopulaFactory
     :members: